Q: What is red light therapy?

 A: For most skin conditions, red light therapy usually requires ongoing treatments.
 This is not a one-time treatment, and individuals may need to be seen one to three times a week for several weeks or even months.
 Additionally, touch-up treatments may be necessary.
 The number of treatments needed may vary depending on the individual and the specific condition being treated.

-See also What Is Red Light Therapy and How Does It Work?
+See also Is Red Light Therapy Bad For Your Eyes?

 Q: Is red light therapy covered by health insurance?